openvar/variantValidator/README.md

 ## Acknowledgements

-**VariantValidator was developed at the University of Leicester.
+**VariantValidator was developed at the University of Leicester (2016-2019).
 It is now maintained and developed by the University of Manchester and is hosted (with ongoing development contributions) by the University of Leicester**

 <img src="https://github.com/i3hsInnovation/resources/blob/master/images/UoM_logo.jpg?raw=true" width="40%" align="left"/>
 <img src="https://github.com/i3hsInnovation/resources/blob/master/images/UoL-Logo-Full-Colour.png?raw=true" width="40%" align="right" />